How to Make Dried Orange Slices for Decoration

 Dried orange slice garlands are one of my favourite DIY natural Christmas decorations.
 They’re so easy to make and the process brings out the Christmassy feels in me because they fill the house with their gorgeous scent; setting the tone for the holiday period.

-In this blog post, I’m going to show you how to make dried orange slices zero waste style and how to store them so you can use them year after year.
+In this blog post, I’m going to show you how to make dried orange slices, zero waste style, and how to store them so you can use them year after year.

 Eight dried orange slices are arranged haphazardly on a white background.
-There is star anise interspersed between the slices, two green wooden Christmas trees in the too left, some pine cones in the top right and some clear glass baubles.
+There is star anise interspersed between the slices, two green wooden Christmas trees in the too left, some pine cones in the top right and some clear glass baubles

 How to Decorate with Dried Orange Slices

-The great thing about dried orange slices is that they are so versatile.
+The great thing about making dried orange slices is that they are so versatile.
 You can use them for both decoration and for culinary uses and, even though we have linked them to Christmas, they can be used for any occasion because they’re just oranges and have no real theme :)

 Here are some of my favourite ways to use them for decoration.